Enrolment for academic year 2016 - 2017

 Classes in Scoil Eoghain

-Having eight purpose built classrooms ensure that each class level can receive classroom instruction aimed exclusively at their class level all the time.
-Our junior cycle are catered for in our downstairs classrooms and third to sixth classes are taught upstairs.
+Having nine purpose built classrooms ensure that each class level can receive classroom instruction aimed exclusively at their class level all the time.
+Our junior cycle are catered for in our downstairs classrooms and second to sixth classes are taught upstairs.

 Here at Scoil Eoghain, sport is very important to us.
 We aim to participate in as wide a variety of sports as possible.
 We believe that there are many positives to sport for young people.
 It encourages fitness, healthy living, team participation, social skills and also of course sporting skills.
 Scoil Eoghain is involved in all local leagues and competitions in both Gaelic and Soccer whilst striving to increase the divertsity of sports locally.